ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter14.md

 Wèi WúXiàn nervously said, “Lán Zhàn, I’m thirsty.”

 “Thirsty?”
-Lán WàngJī’s voice was low and hoarse, “The pot of water is on the table.”
+Lán WàngJī’s voice was low and hoarse.
+“The pot of water is on the table.”

 Wèi WúXiàn then turned around, and, from where he was standing, he could see the table of the main room; yes, indeed, there was a clay pot on the table.